tromshusky/huskyos-3/README.md

 # HuskyOS — computers made easy 🐾💻

 HuskyOS is a friendly, ready-made Linux for families and people who just want their computer to work — like a smartphone, but for a full PC.
-It assembles a modern, reliable system from trusted upstream components (GNOME, Flatpak, signed boot, and Nix) so we don't have to reinvent the wheel.
+Under the hood it makes use of NixOS, which provides an easy way to assemble your own Linux with the most up-to-date components in the Linux world.
+HuskyOS is built around its own configuration of NixOS for a family friendly Linux.

 ## Why you'll like it 😊
 - Small by default: the core system is intentionally minimal so you only add the apps you want.